enzodipasquale/itu-auction/README.md

 # ITU Auction Algorithms

-An implementation of auction algorithms inspired by Bertsekas for solving assignment problems with non-separable valuations.
+An implementation of auction algorithms inspired by Bertsekas for solving assignment problems with non-separable valuations, i.e. with imperfectly transferable utility (ITU).
 This library leverages **PyTorch** for efficient parallel computation and supports batched problem solving.

 ---